Kingxukai/linux/Documentation/mm/split_page_table_lock.rst

 =========

-page->ptl is used to access split page table lock, where 'page' is struct page of page containing the table.
+page->ptl is used to access split page table lock, where 'page' is struct page of page containing the woke table.
 It shares storage with page->private (and few other fields in union).

 To avoid increasing size of struct page and have best performance, we use a